An Attention Free Transformer: Methodology

 Explained in words, for each target position $t$, AFT performs a weighted average of values, the result of which is combined with the query with element-wise multiplication.
 In particular, the weighting is simply composed of the keys and a set of learned pair-wise position biases.
 This provides the immediate advantage of not needing to compute and store the expensive attention matrix, while maintaining the global interactions between query and values as MHA does.

 In order to further see AFT's relationship to MHA, we can rewrite Equation \ref{eq:aft-general} as:

-Here we use the superscript $i$ to index the feature dimension of a matrix.
+Here we use the superscript $i$ to index the feature dimension of a matrix; $<\cdot, \cdot>$ denotes the dot product of vectors.
 In this rearranged form, we are able to express AFT in terms of attention again.
 Specifically, for each position, we have an attention vector $a^i_t \in R^T$ for each dimension, composed of $Q, K, w$.
 In other words, AFT can be interpreted as performing implicit attention with as many heads as feature dimensions, where the attention matrices take a factorized form.